dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 }
 ```

 The result of invoking this for-of loop is shown in figure 6.2.
-(For now, don’t worry much about the for-of loop, as we’ll explore it later.)
+(For now, don't worry much about the for-of loop, as we'll explore it later.)

-On the right side of the for-of loop, we’ve placed the result of invoking our generator.
-But if you take a closer look at the body of the WeaponGenerator function, you’ll see that there’s no return statement.
-What’s up with that?
-In this case, shouldn’t the right side of the for-of loop evaluate to undefined, as would be the case if we were dealing with a standard function?
+On the right side of the for-of loop, we've placed the result of invoking our generator.
+But if you take a closer look at the body of the WeaponGenerator function, you'll see that there's no return statement.
+What's up with that?
+In this case, shouldn't the right side of the for-of loop evaluate to undefined, as would be the case if we were dealing with a standard function?

 The truth is that generators are quite unlike standard functions.
-For starters, calling a generator doesn’t execute the generator function; instead it creates an object called an iterator.
-Let’s explore that object.
+For starters, calling a generator doesn't execute the generator function; instead it creates an object called an iterator.
+Let's explore that object.

 1『